SylviaSWY/GCVec/README.md

 python predata.py
 ```
 ## Train new GCVec
-(use the above generated processed data to train the GCVec model as an example, put the needed data in the directory where your teminal is)
+(use the above generated data(low-dimensional vectors of amino acid sequences of proteins and SMILES of drugs separately) to train the GCVec model as an example, put the above needed data in the directory where your teminal is)
 ```
 python ./"Train new GCVec"/embedding-model-tusubaki-celegans.py --model ./"Train new GCVec"/embedding-32dim-XGB.json
 ```